 An excellent opportunity for a Rebuild or Custom Build platform:

-A compact size MOTS Maggies are vavlued for as well as their sound; And fully aged "slab" of excellent old wood ready for any custom parts and / or treatments.
+A compact size that MOTS Maggies are valued for as well as their sound; And fully aged "slab" of excellent old wood ready for any custom parts and / or treatments.

-Shown below is a diagram I made of how these Magnatone "Maggie" pickups are wound around their half-donut magnet and installed.
-(I still have the magnet for this Maggie):
+Shown below is a diagram I made of how these Magnatone "Maggie" pickups were made.

-The coil was wrapped around a bobbin fixed on the winding machine.
-Somehow (???) the coil was removed from the winding bobbin and secured with 6 bands of masking tape.
-Then the magnet was inserted and both inserted into the guitar's routed pickup cavity that is larger than the pickup and has an extra rounded routing in the bottom to receive the magnet centered in the pickup's routed cavity.
-The pickup is then wired to the pot leads.
-Then a bees wax based compound was poured in "hot" to pot the entire pickup in the cavity.
-While the wax was still warm the pickup was pressed exactly flat aligned with the guitar's top.
-Then the guitar's top and sides (and back edges) were covered in MOTS and the MOTS trimmed on the back leaving about 1/4" lip of MOTS around the entire perimeter of the back of the guitar.
+The coil was wrapped around a bobbin fixed on the winding machine; Probably 1 of 4 rod-posts that formed each corner of the bobbin yet allowed open space for 6 bands of masking tape to secure the winding before removal.
+The coil was installed into the guitar's body cavity, then the magnet was inserted and rode in an extra routed slot in the bottom to receive and center the magnet in the pickup's routed cavity.
+The pickup was then wired to the pot leads.
+Then a heated bees wax based compound was poured in to pot the entire pickup into it's routed cavity.
+Any overflow was surely shaved level with the body top.
+Then the guitar's top and sides (and back edges) were covered in MOTS and the MOTS trimmed on the back leaving about 1/4" lip of MOTS reaching around the entire perimeter of the back of the guitar.